dy/piezo/docs/r&d.md

   + innovative & hereditary same time
   + very compact
   - problem with mapping `list <|= # * 2` - too heavy for map operator
-    ? do directly as `list = list <| # * 2`
+    + quite nice directional meaning btw, like arrow points that the result is rewritten by-element ? do directly as `list = list <| # * 2`
-      - it's not obvious that we assign iterator result (group or last member) to initial variable ? should we consider `list[..] = list <| #` instead?
+      - it's not obvious that we assign iterator result (group or last member) to initial variable ?+ why not obvious? quite obvious
+    ? should we consider `list[..] = list <| #` instead?
       + keeps pipe untouched
       + introduce all-range operator (cool!)